Flafla2/Vive-Teleporter/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.2.0:

+* Updated to SteamVR runtime v1481926580 and SDK version 1.0.5.

+* Replaced SteamVR_Utils.Event with SteamVR_Events.<EventName> to avoid runtime memory allocation associated with use of params object[] args.

+* Added SteamVR_Events.<EventName>Action to make it easy to wrap callbacks to avoid memory allocation when components are frequently enabled/disabled at runtime.

+* Fixed other miscellaneous runtime memory allocation in SteamVR_Render and SteamVR_RenderModels.
+(Suggestions by unity3d user @8bitgoose.)

+* Integrated fix for SteamVR_LaserPointer direction (from github user @fredsa).

+* Integrated fixes and comments for SteamVR_Teleporter (from github user @natewinck).

+* Removed SteamVR_Status and SteamVR_StatusText as they were using SteamVR_Utils.Event with generic strings which is no longer allowed.

+* Added SteamVR_Controller.assignAllBeforeIdentified (to allow controller to be assigned before identified as left vs right).
+Suggested by github user @chrwoizi.

+* Added SteamVR_Controller.UpdateTargets public interface.
+This allows spawning the component at runtime.
+Suggested by github user @demonixis.

+* Fixed bug with SteamVR_TrackedObject when specifying origin.
+Suggested by github user @fredsa.

+* Fixed issue with head camera reference in SteamVR_Camera.
+Suggested by github user @pedrofe.

+Known issues:

+* The current beta version of Unity 5.6 breaks the normal operation of the SteamVR_UpdatePoses component (required for tracked controllers).
+To work around this in the meantime, you will need to manually add the SteamVR_UpdatePoses component to your main camera.

 Changes for v1.1.1: